w3f/polkadot-wiki/docs/learn-auction.md

 There is one parachain slot available.

-Charlie bids `75` for the range 1 - 4.
+Charlie bids `75` for the range 1 - 8.

-Dave bids `100` for the range 3 - 4.
+Dave bids `100` for the range 5 - 8.

-Emily bids `40` for the range 1 - 2.
+Emily bids `40` for the range 1 - 4.

 Let's calculate each bidder's valuation according to the algorithm.
 We do this by multiplying the bond amount by the number of periods in the specified range of the bid.

-Charlie - 75 \* 4 = 300 for range 1 - 4
+Charlie - 75 \* 8 = 600 for range 1 - 8

-Dave - 100 \* 2 = 200 for range 3 - 4
+Dave - 100 \* 4 = 400 for range 5 - 8

-Emily - 40 \* 2 = 80 for range 1 - 2
+Emily - 40 \* 4 = 160 for range 1 - 4

-Although Dave had the highest bid in accordance to token amount, when we do the calculations we see that since he only bid for a range of 2, he would need to share the slot with Emily who bid much less.
-Together Dave's and Emily's bids only equal a valuation of `280`.
+Although Dave had the highest bid in accordance to token amount, when we do the calculations we see that since he only bid for a range of 4, he would need to share the slot with Emily who bid much less.
+Together Dave's and Emily's bids only equal a valuation of `560`.

-Charlie's valuation for the entire range is `300` therefore Charlie is awarded the complete range of the parachain slot.
+Charlie's valuation for the entire range is `600` therefore Charlie is awarded the complete range of the parachain slot.

 ## FAQ